yukigiusy/My-researches/index.md

 # 👋 Hi, I'm Giusy!

 I'm a Master's graduate in **Financial Risk and Data Analysis** from Sapienza University.
-I’m passionate about volatility models, machine learning and AI, and the mathematics of financial markets.
+I’m passionate about volatility models, machine learning and AI, the mathematics of financial markets and programming languages.

-I’m so proud of what I have built, that's why you can take a look at my [projects](/projects.md).
+I’m so proud of what I have built, that's why you can take a look at my projects below.

 ---